Rates And On Indoor - Featured image for: The Ultimate Guide to Understanding the Impact of

 Controlling Mold Growth Through Ventilation

-Mold thrives in environments with high humidity and poor air circulation.
+Mold thrives when air exchange rates and on indoor ventilation performance are insufficient to control humidity and moisture buildup. and poor air circulation.
 Effective ventilation can reduce moisture levels, preventing mold spores from developing into colonies.
 Regular monitoring and adjustment of ventilation settings are essential to maintaining optimal indoor conditions.

 Back to Top